Lao People's Revolutionary Party: Monopoly on state power

 The LPRP has a legal monopoly on state power.
-In turn the state maintains a centralised and unitary form of state power based on democratic centralism.
+In turn, the state maintains a centralised and unitary state power based on democratic centralism.
 Having the status as "the most ethnically diverse" country of Southeast Asia, the Laotian unitary state system is legitimised by socialist integrationism.
 This school of thought "[regards] social classes as the key component of social thought and practice, and [regards] the promotion of distributive justice as the appropriate public priority."
 In other words, differences in class, income, and status are more important than ethnic differences.
 In the words of Stuart-Fox, the party controls this unitary state through "the government, the bureaucracy, mass organisations and the military.
-In all four it is virtually de rigueur for leading figures to be Party members.
-In fact, they would not be in those positions unless they were members of the Party.
-Party cells operate in all institutions, and there is active recruitment of promising younger personnel into the Party, membership of which is by invitation only."
+In all four, it is virtually de rigueur for leading figures to be Party members.
+They would not be in those positions unless they were members of the Party.
+Party cells operate in all institutions, and there is active recruitment of promising younger personnel into the Party; membership is by invitation only."
 Economist Bounlonh J.Soukamneuth concurs with Stuart-Fox's assessment and writes that the "Party monopolises political ambition and regulates public life.
 Party operatives penetrate all institutions of government and many areas of society.
-All organisations of the party-state (from the government bureaucracy, the mass organisation, to the military) implement party directives and administer its monopoly on power."
+All party-state organisations (from the government bureaucracy, the mass organisation, to the military) implement party directives and administer its monopoly on power."

 The party has established cells in every state institution.
-The intention is to ensure "the party's all-around absolute and direct leadership over all links, from the mapping out of lines and policies, to the organisation of execution and control."
+The intention is to ensure "the party's all-around absolute and direct leadership over all links, from the mapping out of lines and policies to the organisation of execution and control."
 The fruit of this labour is, according to former LPRP General Secretary Khamtai Siphandon, that "the party leadership commands historical events."
 This means that state institutions, such as the Lao Government, implements party directives.
 Each government ministry appoints a vice minister responsible for implementing party directives.